CrispyKhim/Mini-Python-Projects/README.md

-# Mini-Python-Turtle-Projects
+# Mini Python Projects
-A mini repo comprised of many Python projects created long ago importing the Turtle module.
+A mini repo comprised of many Python projects created long ago!

+Some of these projects imports the Turtle module to create visuals and minigames!